 - We comprehensively investigate the effects of 15 social network features on the growth and survival of online communities.
 To the best of our knowledge, this is the first study to systematically investigate the effects of such wide variety of social network features. - We reveal social network features that significantly affect the survival of online communities.
-Because we consider a wide variety of features, we find features not investigated in the previous studies that have significant effects. - We construct classifiers to predict the growth and survival of online communities, and show that social network features are effective for predicting survival but not for predicting growth.
+Because we consider a wide variety of features, we find features not investigated in the previous studies that have significant effects. - We construct classifiers to predict the growth and survival of online communities using network features as well as features related to contents and activities in the communities.
+Consequently, we demonstrate the effectiveness of social network features for survival prediction when combining them with activity and content features.